Michael Massey Player Props: Royals vs. Guardians

 Michael Massey At The Plate

-- Massey is batting .216 with six doubles, four home runs and 14 walks.
+- Massey is hitting .212 with six doubles, four home runs and 14 walks.

-- Massey has picked up a hit in 48.4% of his 62 games this year, with multiple hits in 16.1% of them.

-- In 24.2% of his games this year, Massey has had at least one RBI.
-He's picked up more than one in 8.1%.
+- In 23.8% of his games this year, Massey has notched at least one RBI.
+In five of those games (7.9%) he recorded two or more RBI.

-- In 14 of 62 games this season, he has scored, including multiple runs once.
+- He has scored at least one run 14 times this year (22.2%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.